sujalvk888/Docscope-AI/README.md

 # 🚀 Application Workflow

-The following sequence illustrates how users interact with DocScope AI.
+The following sequence illustrates how users interact with Infidocs AI.

 ```text
 Launch Application